steffbeckers/steffbeckers/website/content/tutoring.md

 ## What I offer

-As a professional web developer with over 8 years of experience, I provide **personalized lessons** designed to help you master web development and programming.
+As a professional web developer with over :duration{ start="2016-10" :months="false" } of experience, I provide **personalized lessons** designed to help you master web development and programming.
 My tutoring sessions cover a wide range of topics, including:

 - **Web development fundamentals**: HTML, CSS, and JavaScript
 - **Modern frameworks**: Angular, Vue, and more